 Knowing which signal to prioritize depends on whether you are looking to protect capital or grow it.

 - Use the Death Cross to Exit: Conversely, the Death Cross is primarily a defense mechanism.
-Investors use it as a signal to move to cash or lock in profits from the previous bull run.
-Aggressive traders use it as a green light to initiate short-selling campaigns.
+Investors use it as a signal to raise cash, tighten stop-losses, or lock in profits from the previous bull run.
+Aggressive traders, confirming the signal with volume and structural breakdowns, may use it to initiate short-selling campaigns.

 9. What Tools & Platforms Can Spot the Death Cross Automatically?